astronomer/docs/learn/airflow-redshift.md

             - `redshift:PauseCluster`
             - `redshift:ResumeCluster`

     If your Airflow instance is running in the same AWS VPC as your Redshift cluster, you may have other authentication options available.
-To authenticate to Redshift using IAM Authentication or Okta, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/redshift.html).
+To authenticate to Redshift using IAM Authentication or Okta, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/redshift.html).

 ### Sample data